How to book Greek ferry tickets – Travel tips & info

 Bring some food with you (but buy water on board)

 Every Greek ferry has one or more places to eat on board.
-However, the prices tend to be steep, and if you want to keep your budget at reasonable levels, bring some food with you.
+However, prices tend to be steep, so if you want to keep your budget reasonable, consider bringing some food with you.
 Yes, having lunch or dinner on the ferry is fun, but it won’t be cheap.

-On the other hand, bottled water in Greece is valorized, which means that you shouldn’t pay more than a specific amount of money for it.
-Ferries are no exception, so you should avoid packing water bottles and save some space in your luggage; buy them straight from the ferry instead.
+On the other hand, bottled water in Greece is valorized, which means you shouldn’t pay more than a certain amount for it.
+Ferries are no exception, so you should avoid packing water bottles and save some space in your luggage; buy them on board instead.

 Bonus: valorized products on Greek ferries